dave111111111/CPU_AI_Telegram/README.md

 ## Step 2: Open Telegram and Search for BotFather

 - Open the Telegram app.
-- In the search bar at the top, type "BotFather."
+- In the search bar at the top, type `BotFather.`
 - You will see a user with the name "BotFather" and a blue checkmark.
 This is the official Telegram bot for creating other bots.

 ## Step 3: Start a Chat with BotFather